Advertisement

 SEVEN-MINUTE ICING

-A classic, fluffy white frosting made from egg whites, sugar, cream of tartar, light corn syrup, vanilla extract and water.
-Since it is not cooked, it has fallen somewhat out of favor by those who are concerned over salmonella; pasteurized meringue powder can be substituted for the fresh egg whites.
+A classic, fluffy white frosting made from egg whites, sugar, cream of tartar, light corn syrup, vanilla extract, and water.
+Since it is not cooked, it has fallen somewhat out of favor with those who are concerned about salmonella; pasteurized meringue powder can be substituted for the fresh egg whites.

 SHEET CAKE

-A cake baked in a large, rectangular pan and served in one layer, frosted and often decorated.
-Sheet cakes are baked for large crowds and, even if frosted, can be cut in small enough squares to be served as finger food.
+A single-layer cake baked in a large, rectangular pan, frosted, and generally decorated.
+Sheet cakes are baked for large crowds and can be cut into larger squares or into small enough pieces to be served as finger food.

 .